needle-mirror/com.unity.cloud.assets/Documentation~/use-case-manage-collections.md

 The code snippet does the following:

    * Moves the selected collection to the specified parent collection.
    * Prints a message to the console on success.

-#### Known issues

-* Nesting a collection on creation or by moving it results in the collection being unusable.
-It cannot be moved again or deleted and assets cannot be added or removed from it.
-This is a known issue and will be fixed in a future release.

 ### Add an asset to a collection